harishjk18/harishjk18-github.io/README.md

 - Our ultimate aim is to predict fraudulent credit card transactions with the help of machine learning models.
 - We will analyse customer-level data that has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group.
 - The data set is highly imbalanced, it needs to be handled before model building.
+- Created a Data cleaning pipeline and scaled the data.
+- Established various models like Random Forest, Decision Tree, XGBoost with SMOTE, ADASYN & Random Oversampling technique.
+- Optimized each model using GridSearchCV for the best parameter for model training